Southeast Asian languages: a complete guide to languages, families, and speakers

 Thailand

-Just one SE Asia language makes the grade when it comes to the official language of Thailand: Thai.
-That's despite Thailand being home to more than 60 indigenous tongues.
-Thai is a tonal, analytic language which has borrowed more than 50% of its vocabulary from other languages, including Pali, Sanskrit, Mon and Old Khmer.
+Thai is the sole official language of Thailand, despite the country being home to more than 60 indigenous languages.
+Thai is a tonal, analytic language that has borrowed more than 50% of its vocabulary from other languages, including Pali, Sanskrit, Mon, and Old Khmer.
+Thai has approximately 36 million native speakers and 44 million second-language speakers.
+Isan (Lao) is the most widely spoken regional variety in Thailand's northeast.

 Andaman and Nicobar Islands